abhishek-vmishra/lending_club_case_study/README.md

 ## Technologies Used
+- Python     - version 3.8.5
+- Numpy      - version 1.19.2
-- library - version 1.0
+- Pandas     - version 1.1.3
-- library - version 2.0
+- Seaborne   - version 0.11.0
-- library - version 3.0
+- MatPlotLib - version 3.3.2

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- Mr. S. Anand
+- Mr. Murtaza
+- Mr. Venkateshan N

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@abhishek-vmishra] - feel free to contact me!

 <!-- Optional -->